isaiahmcnealy/Inventory-Management-System/README.md

 - [ ] Create GIF walkthrough video
 - [ ] Update documentation and readme
 - [ ] Create project landing page
+- [ ] Add ability to print CSV File of all devices

 See the [open issues](https://github.com/isaiahmcnealy/Inventory-Management-System.git) for a full list of proposed features (and known issues).